 I use brain-based learning approaches to introduce students to new words.
 We predict word meanings, make associations, and interact in meaningful repetition through activities and games.
 By the time we start reading each act, I really want them to have almost mastered the words.

 The icing on the cake is when we encounter their words in context while reading.
-I always pause to discuss at these points.
+We pause to discuss connotation and meaning at these points.
 The vocabulary I choose depends on the text version we are reading, but the key to success is in not selecting too many.
+Five words per act is plenty!

 Provide engaging framing opportunities.

-My students enjoy web searches, teacher presentations, research projects, and video clips that provide the historical context they need to understand what it was like to live during the time period.
+My students enjoy mini research projects, picture predicting, and video clips that provide the historical context they need to understand what it was like to live during the time period.
 We examine gender roles, religious turmoil, the reputations of actors, health and hygiene, the Globe theater, and more.
 By the time we have finished our background information, students are genuinely interested.

 Even my advanced readers often need support when reading Shakespeare’s original work.
-I scaffold all students’ understanding with thorough reading guides.
+I scaffold all students’ understanding with reading activities that help them to reflect after each act.
 We use the questions for class discussion, comprehension checks, small group activities, and review sessions.

 Allow students to become the experts.